-After the University of Oxford’s recent ranking as the top university in the world for the second year in a row, prospective students are flocking to experts to seek the magic formula for getting into this seemingly-enchanted institution.
+The University of Oxford is one of the world's top universities and prospective students are flocking to experts to seek the magic formula for getting into this seemingly-enchanted institution.

-Here’s five ways to make sure you get accepted onto the Oxford MBA at Saïd Business School:
+Here’s five ways to make sure you get accepted onto the Oxford MBA: